State tells voters to request ballots now to improve mail-in voting

 Wisconsin law forbids clerks from opening and processing returned absentee ballots until Election Day.
 A massive shift from in-person to mail-in voting creates a huge backlog of ballots that must be processed in a matter of hours.

-Ballot rejections also were a problem in April, including in communities such as Rib Mountain, Wisconsin.
+Ballot rejections also were a problem in April, including in communities such as Rib Mountain.
 Clerks there rejected 112, or 9% of mail-in ballots, according to analysis by APM Reports.

 Town Clerk Joanne Ruechel said the rejections were mostly due to residents not signing the certification on the ballot, not having the ballot witnessed or providing no contact information for her to follow up with them if there was an error.